eyalgolan/FlightSimulatorApp/README.md

 Each component has it's own View - View-Model - Model:
 Each components has it's own model, view-model and view.
 The model implements an interface, that inherits from the INotifyPropertyChanged interface.

-In the Dashboard and Map components, the models update the view-model when a property has changed, as the view-model updates the view - about changes that arrived from the server.
+In the dashboard, connection and map components, the models update the view-model when a property has changed, as the view-model updates the view - about changes that arrived from the server.

 For example, the LatitudeError property in the dashboard's model:
 ```